 If the UE is a mobile IAB-node, the old NG-RAN node shall include the Mobile IAB Authorization Status IE in the RETRIEVE UE CONTEXT RESPONSE message.
-If the Mobile IAB Authorization Status IE is included in the RETRIEVE UE CONTEXT RESPONSE message, the new NG-RAN node shall, if supported, store the received mobile IAB authorization status information in the UE context and Interaction with the Retrieve UE Context Confirm procedure
+If the Mobile IAB Authorization Status IE is included in the RETRIEVE UE CONTEXT RESPONSE message, the new NG-RAN node shall, if supported, store the received mobile IAB authorization status information in the UE context and and consider that the UE is a mobile IAB node.
+If the Mobile IAB Authorization Status IE is set to "not authorized" for the mobile IAB-MT, the new NG-RAN node shall, if supported, refrain from establishing backhaul resources for this mobile IAB-node.

+Interaction with the Retrieve UE Context Confirm procedure